 Definition of Balance Sheet

 This is the principle on which the whole balance sheet is made.
-Balance sheet records in three proportions; one is the Asset, which will always be equal to the company’s total liabilities as on the date summed up with all the funds acquired from the shareholders accompanied with any retained earnings accumulated by the company.
+Balance sheet records in three proportions; one is the Asset, which will always be equal to the company’s total liabilities as on the date summed up with all the funds acquired from the shareholders and any retained earnings accumulated by the company.

 How to Read a Balance Sheet?

-- Assets: Current Assets, Non-Current Assets or Long Term Assets
+- Assets: Current Assets, Non-Current Assets, or Long Term Assets

-- Liabilities: Current Liabilities, Non-Current Liabilities or Long Term Liabilities
+- Liabilities: Current Liabilities, Non-Current Liabilities, or Long Term Liabilities

 - Shareholder’s Equity: Common Shares & Retained Earnings